spacetelescope/jdaviz/docs/mosviz/import_data.rst

     mosviz.load_data(spectra_1d=spectra_1d, spectra_2d=spectra_2d, images=images)
     mosviz.show()

-Alternative, if you want all the spectra to share a single image (e.g., a mosaic):
+Alternatively, if you want all the spectra to share a single image (e.g., a mosaic):

 .. code-block:: python